GinjaChris/dnssec_live/README.md

 Booting & using
 ===============

-- Start a VM and boot from the newly created ISO
+- Start a VM and boot from the newly created ISO.
+No HDD required.

-- You will be auto-logged in to root account
+- You will be auto-logged in to root account.

-- unbound DNS server will be running and configured for DNSSEC resolution
+- unbound DNS server will be running and configured for DNSSEC resolution.

 - The server should pick up an IP from dhcp.
 If not, run "dhcpcd" or add a static IP address (I suggest using netctl).
 Maybe set your DHCP server to always give out the same IP to the MAC address of your new VM.

 - Point your clients to use the new server for DNS.
 You may wish to modify your DHCP server to provide the new IP of your DNS server to your clients.

+- Internet connectivity is required on port 53 UDP (and ideally TCP too) for DNS resolution.

-- It is a live medium so if you reboot any changes you made are lost
+- It is a live medium so if you reboot any changes you made are lost.

-- We use a UK key layout by default
+- We use a UK key layout by default.

-- There's no remote access enabled (SSH etc) by default
+- There's no remote access enabled (SSH etc) by default.

-- https://wiki.archlinux.org/ is an excellent resource
+- https://wiki.archlinux.org/ is an excellent resource.